dahlia/fedify/docs/tutorial.md

 ---
-nav_order: 3
-metas:
 description: >-
   This tutorial provides a step-by-step guide to building a small federated server with the Fedify framework.
 It is intended for developers who want to build a federated server with the Fedify framework.
+prev:
+  text: Installation
+  link: ./install.md
+next:
+  text: Manual
+  link: ./manual.md
 ---

 Tutorial